devpro/five-min-talks/README.md

 This content is using [Slidev](https://sli.dev/) ([code](https://github.com/slidevjs/slidev), [docs](https://sli.dev/guide/why.html))

-To start the slide show:
+From the source code:

 - Run `npm install` from a terminal
 - Run `npm run dev` (or `npx slidev --open`) from a terminal
 - Open [localhost:3030](http://localhost:3030) in a browser
-- Create or edit the content in `slides` folder
+- Create or edit the content in `slides` folder and check the output in the slide show